The-Shuai/Label-Embedded-Dictionary-Learning/README.md

 In our paper, the proposed LEDL is compared with some traditional machine learning [baselines](https://github.com/The-Shuai/Visual-Classifier-Baselines)

 ## Usage<br>
-Modify the number of training set and testing set.
+Modify the number of training set and testing set.<br>
-'''Matlab
+'''
     options.class_num            =     5;
     options.tr_num               =     10;
     options.val_num              =     5;